hsjobeki/nix-types/README.md

 | String  	|  EmptyString 	|
 | String  	|  NonEmptyString 	|

-Mainly those are the same `types` from a static perspective because it makes no difference if you have an empty string, or a comma seperated one, you can always perform the same operations on them. like `split` `indexOf` `optionalString` `etc` it doesnt matter.
-Those are only dynamic checks and not real types.
+Mainly those are the same `types` from a static perspective because it makes no difference if you have an empty string, or a comma seperated one, you can always perform the same operations on them. like `split` `indexOf` `optionalString` `etc`.
+Option Types are only dynamic checks and not real types.

 ## Abstract